 Authorities said the identity of the remains have not been confirmed.

-The remains were found in a shallow grave and search operations have been suspended, pending identification, Tim Miller, the director and founder of Texas EquuSearch, told CNN.
+The remains were found in a shallow grave, and search operations were suspended, pending identification, said Tim Miller, the director and founder of Texas EquuSearch.

 Miller said the discovery was made approximately 26 miles from the site where earlier in June authorities found the remains of Gregory Wedel-Morales, a soldier who went missing last year while driving his car in Killeen.

-"Our hearts are broken.
+“Our hearts are broken.
 We feel pain, frustration and devastation.
-This shouldn't have happened.
+This shouldn’t have happened.
 We demand a congressional investigation.
-We demand the truth," attorney Natalie Khawam told CNN in a statement.
-"If this could happen to Vanessa, this can happen to any one of our sisters, daughters and mothers."
+We demand the truth,” Khawam said in a statement.

 Before Guillen went missing, she had told her family that she was being sexually harassed by one of her sergeants at Fort Hood, according to the website her family set up to promote the search.
 She did not identify the sergeant.